abinash-behera-016/Data-Science-Projects/01 Edvancer - Revenue Grid (Binary Classification)/README.md

 # Project Title: Predicting Income Level

 ## Project Overview
 This project aims to predict the income level of individuals into two categories: more than $50k and less than $50k.
-The classification model built in this project uses various demographic and financial features to make predictions.
+The classification models built in this project uses various demographic and financial features to make predictions.

 ## Dataset Description
 The dataset contains several attributes related to the individuals' demographic and financial details.
 Here is a brief overview of the columns in the dataset: